VATSIM-UK/UK-Sector-File/Contributing.md

 Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, issues and other contributions that are not aligned to this Code of Conduct.

-This code of conduct applies both within this project space and public spaces when an individual is representing the project or its community.
+This Code of Conduct applies both within this project space and public spaces when an individual is representing the project or its community.